philipmarsden/Checkout_Oct20/documentation/Update Process.md

 Other options to operate at scale may be something like airflow which has useful user interface for managing many pipelines.
 I have some, but limited, experience with airflow and so have not tried to implement it here.

+Another preference would be to set a trigger when the file is downloaded to run the jobs so that we dont have to worry about timings so much.

 ## Stages of the process